 Wunzh, Father of Indian Corn Mon-Daw-Min The Legend of Indian Corn The Strange Origin of Corn

-Corn Mother First Mother, First Father First Mother Saves the Penobscot First People and the First Corn The Coming of Corn:
+Corn Mother First Mother, First Father First Mother Saves the Penobscot First People and the First Corn:

 Legends telling how corn came to the Algonquian people.

 Ottawa Indian legend about why corn and beans are always planted together.

 Glooscap and the Water Monster Koluscap and the Giant Skunk Koluskap and the Giant Beaver Passamaquoddy Allegory:

 The culture hero Glooskap protects the Wabanakis by turning monsters into animals.

 Manabozho and the Theft of Fire How the Birch Tree Got Its Burns: